Nyrox/motokigo/README.md

 - [x] Basic Type-Checking, including multiple built in types
 - [ ] Product Types (Structs)
 - [ ] Control-Flow (If, Else, For-Loops)
+- [ ] Opague Types (Samplers)

+## GUI-Debugger

+Currently there is no standalone visual debugger, but Motoki is included in [Moto-Forestry](https://github.com/Nyrox/moto-forestry) as the primary shading language.
+A standalone debugger is likely to come in the future (maybe in the form of a shadertoy-like utility).